RGB vs BGR Subpixel Layout – What Is The Difference?

 Other Subpixel Layouts

-Note that LG’s OLED monitors, such as the LG 32EP950, use an OLED panel by JOLED, which actually has a true RGB subpixel layout.
+Note that some LG’s OLED monitors, such as the LG 32EP950, use an OLED panel by JOLED, which actually has a true RGB subpixel layout.

-QD-OLED
+QD-OLED Triangular RGB

 Samsung QD-OLED panels have regular RGB subpixels but in a triangular layout, which can also cause noticeable fringing on things such as small text.